Markville Shopping Centre: History

 The shopping centre was developed by JDS Development and opened in 1982.
 The mall was named for its proximity to the historical villages of Markham and Unionville (now both incorporated in the city of Markham).
 The name was originally planned to be called Markville Town Centre.
 The site of the mall was originally a nursery garden.
 It was once part of the 100 acres Lot 11 for George Eckhart up to 1862 and Eckhart estate thereafter.
 Once the land was acquired, it was two decades before construction started.
 High-rises and government buildings were planned to be built around the shopping centre, but the plan was not passed.

 The original ground floor featured an artificial waterway and a central reflecting pool with a water fountain that spouted a two storey column.
 The Pool could be drained for special occasions and in the holiday season would become Santa's Workshop.
-Among its initial tenants were the Eaton's department store, and a Famous Players 4-screen cinema.
-The mall was renovated in 1991 as part of an expansion because more American retailers were entering Canada.
-Sears and Hudsons Bay were included in this expansion project.
-The space was nearly doubled from 500,000 sqft to over 900,000 sqft according to the Yellow Pages.
+Among its initial tenants were the Eaton's department store and a Famous Players 4-screen cinema.

+The mall was renovated in 1990 as part of an expansion because more American retailers were entering Canada.
+Hudson's Bay in addition to Simpsons were included in this expansion project and both opened in early October 1990.
+Simpsons was converted to Sears in 1991.
+The Sears space was identical to its store in the Mapleview Centre once also occupied by Simpsons.
+The shopping centre was nearly doubled from 500,000 sqft to over 900,000 sqft according to the Yellow Pages.
 The mall is now owned by Cadillac Fairview since 1997.

 Best Buy, which opened in 2003, was originally a Miracle Food Mart supermarket.
 Walmart entered the mall in 1994 with two levels.
 They expanded their lower level in 2004.
 The upper level became Winners.
+Wal-Mart location replaced Woolco.